BloomGameStudio/BloomDiscordBot/README.md

 # Commands:

 The following commands can be used to manage, and list events.
-All commands start with: !
+All commands start with: $

 **List Events:**

 ```
-!listevents
+$listevents
 ```

 **Example:**

 ```
-!listevents
+$listevents
 ```

 **Response:**